criteo/biggraphite/CONFIGURATION.md

 - ```BG_CASSANDRA_META_WRITE_CONSISTENCY```: Data write consistency (default: ```ONE```)
 - ```BG_CASSANDRA_REPLICA_ID```: Identifier of this replica (default: ```0```)

+You can also fine-tune the schema of your tables directly as needed.
+If you want to active read repairs, you'll also want to set:
+`'unsafe_aggressive_sstable_expiration': 'true'`.

 ## Memory Backend

 The in-memory backend can be used during development to make debuging easier.